Kramers' degeneracy for open systems in thermal equilibrium

 where $\hQ$ acts as $\hQ[A] = q A$, and $q = \exp{ [-\beta H]} / Z$ is the density matrix in the Gibbs ensemble at inverse temperature $\beta$ with respect to the system Hamiltonian $H$ ($Z$ is the partition function).
 We have defined

 which is the usual adjoint of $\mathcal{L}$ with respect to the Hilbert-Schmidt inner product $\braket{A, B} \coloneqq \Tr[A^\dagger B]/ \Tr \mathbb{I}$.

 A simple example of jump operators satisfying \eqref{eq:micro} is a pair $L_1 = \sqrt{\gamma_1} V$, $L_2 = \sqrt{\gamma_2} V^\dagger$, where $V$ is TRS-invariant up to a phase, $\hT[V] = e^{\iu \theta} V$ \footnote{The phase $\theta$ carry no physical significance, since jump operators can be changed by a transform $L_i \rightarrow e^{ i \chi}L_i$ without changing the Lindbladian \eqref{eq:lindbladeq}.}, and acts as a lowering operator $[H,V] = -\omega V$.
 The temperature is implicitly determined by $\gamma_1/\gamma_2 = e^{\beta \omega}$.
 In words, $L_1$ lowers the system energy by $\omega$ at a given rate, and $L_2$ does the opposite at a rate that differs by a Boltzman factor.
 This is the essence of the detailed balance condition.
-More generally, Eq.~\eqref{eq:micro} is naturally satisfied when a time-reversal symmetric system is coupled to TRS-respecting environment at thermal equilibrium with temperature $\beta^{-1}$ (we show this explicitly in the Supplemental Material \cite{SM}).
+More generally, Eq.~\eqref{eq:micro} is naturally satisfied when a time-reversal symmetric system is coupled to TRS-respecting environment at thermal equilibrium with temperature $\beta^{-1}$ \cite{SM}.

 We now state the main claim of this work: Suppose a fermionic Lindbladian satisfies microreversibility via Eq.~\eqref{eq:micro}; then the odd-superparity superoperator $\mathcal{L}_-$ [see Eq.\ \eqref{eq:blockdiaglindblad}] is guaranteed to have a twofold degenerate spectrum.
 Our proof proceeds as follows.
 The odd parity part of the Lindbladian satisfies